unleashit/npm-library/packages/signup/readme.md

 ### CSS

-Basic css can be imported: `import '@unleashit/signup/dist/style.css';` but please see CSS in the main readme of the repo for more info.
+Basic css can be imported: `import '@unleashit/signup/dist/style.css';`, or you can pass in a custom CSS module.
+Please see CSS in the main readme of the repo for more info.

 ### Props